-I do, said Robert, a human science buff, Apparently humans have actually seen, in a sort of first hand vision, the collision of two neutron stars.
-They did this by tracking gravitational waves as well as electromagnetic frequencies such as visible light.
+I do, said Robert, a human science buff, Apparently humans have actually seen, in a sort of second-hand vision, the collision of two neutron stars.
+They did this by tracking gravitational waves as well as electromagnetic frequencies including visible light.

 Yes, said Gandalf, It's quite a feat and very interesting.
 I bring it up tonight because, interesting and exciting as it is, what, actually, is the point of this achievement for a human race that is watching itself go to hell in a handbasket?

 Gandalf, I protested, surely you know the point!
-What has been the point of millions of people reading and watching "Lord of the Rings"?
-Entertainment, momentary diversion.
+What has been the point of millions of people reading and watching "Lord of the Rings"?, beyond entertainment- momentary diversion.
 The story itself hasn't changed anything.
 Although the retirement looks great, I have to say.

-You're right on that last point, Harry, said Gandalf, And I will certainly accept the idea that watching two neutron stars collide offers a sort of balm for it all.
+You're right about that, Harry, said Gandalf, And I will certainly accept the idea that watching two neutron stars collide offers a sort of balm for it all.

-Gandalf is not into space travel, said Robert, since he's already got his "space" in Middle Earth [Gandalf nodded].
-I critique the human urge to travel space.
+Gandalf is not into space travel, said Robert, since he's already got his "space" in Middle-earth [Gandalf nodded].
+I critique the human urge to colonize space.
 Humans see landing on Mars as a possible escape from earth.
 That's not the proper motivator.
 A gila monster would want to go to Mars as an extension of the bliss here.